sjmeis/CRAML_Beta/README.md

 The CRAML UI allows for the user to carry out multiple projects at once.
 Each project contains its own files, rules, classifiers, etc. This can be useful if you have multiple data corpora you would like to work with.
 In this tab, select which project you're going to be working on, or create a new one!

 ### Setup ###
 The Setup stage is important to setting the parameters of your project.
 The page will prompt you to select one or two input types, i.e. if you only have **Text Data** files, or if you also have separate **Meta-Data** files.
 You can then upload "example" files for each of these (does not matter which, just choose the *prototypical* file for each input type).
 Upon doing this, you choose which fields to keep, which field is the unique identifier, and most importantly: which field is the *text* field to be extracted and processed.

-Note that **one and only one** field can be this *text* field - otherwise things would just get confusing!
+Note that **one and only one** field can be this *text* field - otherwise things would just get confusing.

 A few notes to the several options available to you: